ComputationalRadiology/ggr-recon/README.md

 ```

 ### Example reconstruction with phantom data
+The example data in the repository is an MRI scan of a phantom.

 #### First preprocess the input data
 ```console
 docker run --rm -it  --volume `pwd`:/data   crl/ggr-recon \